Become great at product analytics

 - Experience using a web product (e.g. Trello, Dropbox, Salesforce, etc.)

 Sneak preview: Lesson 1This class is about getting familiar with product analytics and its associated terms, common questions and pitfalls, as well as differences to other types of analytics (such as web analytics).
 You’ll also learn about what the difference is between a “c …

 A digital analyst for more than six years, Matthew has done end-to-end analytics for over 50 companies from the ground up by tracking concepts, overseeing implementations, building reporting and performing analyses of the data collected.

 The last 2 years Matthew has been delivering deep insights to all different departments and teams of a SaaS-company with a web-based accounting product.
-In this process he has helped improve trial signup and trial to sale conversion rates, leverage onboarding to give users a faster time-to-value, reduce customer support requests and improve product development through precise data and insights.

 Your full course curriculum

 This class is about getting familiar with product analytics and its associated terms, common questions and pitfalls, as well as differences to other types of analytics (such as web analytics).
 You’ll also learn about what the difference is between a “classic” website and a web product.